 The Hull Moving Average is the least commonly used moving average of the styles that we tested.
 The difference between the Hull and the Simple and Exponential MAs is their calculation.
 It is designed to reduce the lag often associated with moving averages by providing a faster signal on a smoother visual plane.
 Let’s see how this alternate calculation affects our results.
 The Hull Moving Average requires a minimum period of 5, so we’ve removed the 3 & 8 cross from the dataset.

 5 HMA Cross Up on 10 HMA

 50 HMA Cross Up on 200 HMA

 As we can see in the table below, the Hull Moving Average presents us with a very interesting data set.
 The first interesting thing is that the 5 & 10 cross performs quite poorly, especially in comparison to the same cross on the other moving average styles.
-With a net loss of -18.32%, and an astronomical trade count, this is the worst performing strategy that we tested.
+With a net loss of -18.32%, and an astronomical trade count, this is the worst-performing strategy that we tested.
 On the opposite side of the coin, however, is the 15 & 30 cross.
 This cross is the best performing strategy of all of the tests we ran.
-It nets a profit of +20.17% over 296 trades, and has a 49% win rate.
+It nets a profit of +20.17% over 296 trades and has a 49% win rate.

 When we take all of the data into consideration, it’s clear that the 15 & 30 cross is the best performer across moving average styles.
 The HMA does yield the highest percentage return, but with a total of 296 trades, this strategy may be best suited for the active trader.
-For a trader who is interested in less signals, we suggest the EMA strategy, as it nets an +18.32% profit, only -1.85% less than the HMA, and does so in only 92 trades.
+For a trader who is interested in fewer signals, we suggest the EMA strategy, as it nets a +18.32% profit, only -1.85% less than the HMA, and does so in only 92 trades.

-We hope you found this helpful, and encourage you to drill down even more to see if there are more variables that could be added to this strategy to increase its performance!
+We hope you found this helpful, and encourage you to drill down, even more, to see if there are more variables that could be added to this strategy to increase its performance!